arijitdeb1/FastAPI_Best_Practices/README.md

       - Configure API Gateway to route requests to your Lambda function.
       - Deploy using AWS CLI or CloudFormation.
       - Creating deployment scripts can automate and standardize the deployment process.
 Refer `deployment_script.sh`

+# Other Facts:

+⚡**Why Uvicorn alone is not ideal for production**

+While Uvicorn is fast and lightweight, it has a few limitations when used by itself in production:

+1. 🧍 Single-process, single-worker by default

+    Can’t fully utilize multi-core CPUs.

+    If your single worker crashes or hangs, your app is unavailable.

+2. 🛡️ No built-in process management

+   Uvicorn doesn’t restart crashed workers automatically.

+   No supervision or load balancing across workers.

+3. 📊 Limited advanced configuration

+   Lacks features like graceful restarts, preloading, request limits, etc.

+🚀 **Why Gunicorn (with Uvicorn workers) is better for production**

+Gunicorn is a battle-tested process manager, and it can manage multiple Uvicorn worker processes — giving you the best of both worlds:

+✅ Gunicorn handles:

+Process management (restarts, scaling, monitoring)

+Load balancing across workers

+Multi-core CPU utilization

+✅ Uvicorn workers handle:

+High-performance async request handling (ASGI apps)

+WebSocket and async I/O support